Dichloroacetic acid: Cancer

-In 2007 reports emerged in the press and via the Internet that Evangelos Michelakis and coworkers at the University of Alberta had found that dichloroacetic acid, or rather its sodium salt sodium dichloroacetate, reduced tumors in rats and killed cancer cells in vitro.
-A story in New Scientist sparked "unprecedented interest among readers", as it spoke of "a cheap and simple drug" that was "known to be relatively safe" and could kill most cancers.
-An accompanying editorial pointed out that no drug company would be interested in getting the compound approved as a cancer treatment because it is unpatentable.
-The magazine later published an article emphasizing the dangers involved, such as damage to nerves.
-The US Food and Drug Administration began enforcing a law that prohibits the sale of substances with the suggestion that they are cancer treatments unless they have been approved by the FDA.
+In 2007 reports emerged in the press and via the Internet that Evangelos Michelakis and coworkers at the University of Alberta had reported that sodium dichloroacetate reduced tumors in rats and killed cancer cells in vitro.
+Because the drug cannot be patented, financing the broad and expensive testing required to obtain FDA approval is problematic.
+The US Food and Drug Administration enforces the law that prohibits the sale of substances with the suggestion that they are cancer treatments unless they have been approved by the FDA.

 The American Cancer Society in 2012 stated that "available evidence does not support the use of DCA for cancer treatment at this time."
 Physicians warned of potential problems if people attempt to try DCA outside a controlled clinical trial.
 One problem with attempting this is obtaining the chemical.
 One fraudster was sentenced to 33 months in prison for selling a white powder containing starch, but no DCA, to people with cancer.

 The only monitored in vivo dosage of five human patients with glioblastoma with DCA was not designed to test its efficacy against their cancer.
 This study was rather to see whether it could be given at a specific dosage safely without causing side effects (e.g. neuropathy).
 All five patients were receiving other treatments during the study.
 Observations in vitro and of tumours extracted from those five patients suggest that DCA might act against cancer cells by depolarising abnormal mitochondria found in glioblastoma cancer cells – allowing the mitochondria to induce apoptosis (cell death) of the malignant cells.
 In vitro work with DCA on neuroblastomas (which have fewer recognised mitochondrial abnormalities) showed activity against malignant, undifferentiated cells.
-A 2016 case report discusses and reviews the potential application of DCA in central nervous system malignancies.
+A 2016 case report discussed and reviewed the application of DCA in central nervous system malignancies.
 A 2018 study found that DCA could trigger a metabolic switch from glycolysis (the Warburg effect) to mitochondrial OXPHOS and increase reactive oxygen stress affecting tumor cells.
 These effects were not observed in non-tumor cells.